-And if you put your mind to it, you'll be the proud new owner of a brand new body in just a few short months.
-The twelve steps below are the best ways to reduce body fat.
+And if you put your mind to it, you’ll be the proud new owner of a brand new body in just a few short months.
+The twelve steps below on how to reduce body fat are the best ways to reduce body fat.
 Just take it one step at a time to reach your destination.

 How to Reduce Body Fat Percentage in 12 Steps